The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Client satisfaction: 82% → 96% in three weeks

 Diego hadn’t changed his skills.
 He hadn’t hired anyone.
 He hadn’t worked longer hours.
-He just systematized what already worked when he was at his best, then made it repeatable regardless of energy state.
+He simply systematized what already worked when he was at his best and made that process repeatable, no matter his energy level.

 Here’s what Diego achieved through preemptive systematization versus what would’ve happened if he’d ignored the warning signs.